ccnuyan/ccnuyan/README.md

 - 👋 Hi, I’m @ccnuyan
-- 👀 I’m interested in react typescript remix nest prisma
+- 👀 I’m interested in react typescript nest next/remix prisma
 - 🌱 I’m currently learning nest
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 ccnuyan/ccnuyan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.